bishtanuj/Data-Structure-Using-Python/Main/Programs/Linked List/README.md

 4. **Memory Efficiecy**:
     - Linked list do not waste memory due to fixed sizes.
     - However, they consume extra space memory because they use pointers to keep track of the next successive node.

+### Advantages of the linked list
+1. **Dynamic memory allocation**: Linked lists allow efficient allocation and deallocation of memory.
+2. **Insertion and deletion**: These operations are faster compared to arrays.
+3. **No fixed size**: Linked list adapt to changing data requirements.